VictorBaker1/VictorBaker1/README.md

-- 👋 Hi, I’m @VictorBaker1
+- 👋 Hi, I'm Victor.
+Behind the design of many.

 Another 365, no miss takes.
 Let's see how much production happens.